draios/kubernetes-sysdig-metrics-apiserver/README.md

       targetValue: 100
 ```

-## Changes in the new version
+## Upgrading to v0.2: breaking changes
 Note: these changes are for the version `v0.2`
 * This version requires the unified workload labels, `kubernetes.workload.name` and `kubernetes.workload.type` in your Sysdig Monitor Platform.
-These two workload labels have been introduced in Sysdig Monitor to check the cluster and the workload.
+These two workload labels have been introduced in Sysdig Monitor to check the type of the workload and the workload name.
 In the previous version, the HPA was only asking for the namespace and the service name.

 * In the previous HPA definition, the target name field had this format: `name: kuard`.
 In the new version, the target has different format depending on the kind of workload that you want to scale:
   *  deployment: `name: deployment;kuard`
   *  statefulset: `name: statefulset;kuard`

-* To retrieve your cluster name, change your metric API server.
+* To retrieve your cluster name, change your Custom Metrics API deployment.
 * You have to add a new environment variable named `CLUSTER_NAME` whose value is set to the name of your cluster in Sysdig Monitor.
+You have to select the same name as it shown in Sysdig.

 See the example given in the `deploy` directory.